COMING SOON

-Game Day (Picador 2014).
-Her novella ‘All the Things I Should’ve Given’ was a winner of Griffith Review’s Novella Project, and her short fiction has been widely published, including in Best Australian Stories, Meanjin and Overland.
-She is a co-editor of the feminist anthologies #MeToo: Stories from the Australian movement (out now with Picador), Mothers & Others: Australian writers on why not all women are mothers and not all mothers are the same (Pan Macmillan 2015) and Just Between Us: Australian writers tell the truth about female friendship (Pan Macmillan 2013)Read more about Miriam.
+Game Day.
+Her third novel, Illuminated Ruins, will be published by Ultimo Press in October 2026.
+Her novella ‘All the Things I Should’ve Given’ was a winner of Griffith Review’s Novella Project, and her short fiction has been widely published.
+She has also co-edited three feminist anthologies: #MeToo: Stories from the Australian movement, Mothers & Others: Australian writers on why not all women are mothers and not all mothers are the same and Just Between Us: Australian writers tell the truth about female friendshipRead more about Miriam.

 ‘One of the most convincing and impressive novels about the life of the mind that I have ever seen written in Australia … This is a novel about youth and maths: about friendship, family, hopeless love, intellectual passions, and the long, long shadow of World War II.’